Skip to main content

 How it works

-• Voice cloning model: qwen-voice-enrollment (fixed for all requests)
+Voice cloning model:

-These models only support custom cloned voices, not system voices like Chelsie, Serena, Ethan, or Cherry.
+Qwen-TTS-VC models only support custom cloned voices, not system voices like Chelsie, Serena, Ethan, or Cherry.

 Audio requirements